J-ok-git/thinking-spatially-toolkit/index.md

 layout: default
 title: Thinking Spatially Toolkit
 subtitle: Getting started with your map or GIS project at Stanford Libraries
-header_type: hero
 show_sidetoc: true
 ---

+{: .alert .alert-dismissible .alert-warning}
+Site is currently being developed – please excuse the incompleteness

 This toolkit is meant to provide context and direction for anyone at Stanford working with spatial and cartographic information, and as a launchpad for using maps, geospatial data, and applications to effectively communicate spatial concepts.
 It is built on the collective widsom of knowledgeable staff at Stanford Libraries.

-> Thinking spatially is how we analyze and understand the complexities of the world around us in spatial terms.
+Thinking spatially is how we analyze and understand the complexities of the world around us in spatial terms.
 It can help us gain a deeper understanding of the interconnectedness of the world and the complex relationshiops between human societies and the environment.

 ## Overview